JeanAnNess/julia-ml-course/website/setup.md

 * `GitHubActions()`: set up continuous integration (CI) via GitHub Actions to run our package tests.
 * `Codecov()`: set up CodeCov to assess code coverage.
 This tells you how much of your code is covered by package tests.
 * `Documenter{GitHubActions}()`: use [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) to generate package documentation.
 Build the documentation using GitHub and deploy it via [GitHub Pages](https://pages.github.com/).
-* `Formatter(; style="blue")`: tells JuliaFormatter.jl and the Julia VSCode extension to use the [Blue code style](https://github.com/JuliaDiff/BlueStyle) for automatic code formatting

 After you created the template, run
 ```julia-repl